 Other Misperceptions are Common

 These findings are consistent with extensive research on other topics.
 For example, over 25 studies show that students greatly overestimate the proportion of students who drink.
-Also the quantity and frequency of that drinking, and the degree to which they approve of heavy consumption.
+Also the quantity and frequency of that drinking.
+And the degree to which they approve of heavy drinking.

 Thus, students tend to drink or to drink more than they prefer.
 That’s because of their false perceptions of the behavior and beliefs of their peers.
 They want to “fit in.”